slockij/guides/code-review/README.md

 * Talk synchronously (e.g. chat, screensharing, in person) if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing the discussion.
+* use prefixes for your comments to indicate what it is:
+    * [req] - requested change.
+Reviewer believes it should be changed
+    * [nth] - nice to have.
+Reviewer suggests something better/more thorough/common pattern etc.
+    * [pp]  - personal preference of a reviewer.
+This is show own opinion on style/unification etc. Might influence the author to apply some changes, but does not provide any benefits (it's not for optimization/better interfaces etc.)
+    * [q] - question.
+Reviewer would like to get some explanation on topic.
+    * [fixed] - Author fixed/changed based on the comment
+    * [wont-fix] - Author declines the request.
+It should be first discussed with reviewer and explained in comment.

 Having Your Code Reviewed
 -------------------------